Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 Bottoms

-Starbucks allows jeans, jeggings, and pants in neutral colors that I already listed.
+Starbucks allows jeans, jeggings, and pants in neutral colors, as listed above.
 White tops are okay, but white pants or jeans are off-limits.

 For this reason, they also prohibit wearing ripped jeans or any type of clothes with holes.